 Limitations with multiple domains

-When you add a domain to your Google Apps account, you need to keep in mind some limitations so that you can set up the primary and secondary domains correctly.
-The following topics discuss different features for primary and secondary domains:
+When you add a domain to your managed Google account, you need to keep in mind some limitations so that you can set up the primary and secondary domains correctly.
+The following topics discuss different features for primary and secondary domains.

 - You can't set different policies or configuration settings for different domains.
 All settings in the Google Admin console apply to all domains that are part of your account.